henry334/CSFML_WorkShop/README.md

 ### Part 4: Creating Menu Sprites and Game Text

-In this step, we will create two functions: `game_sprites` and `create_game_text`  These functions will be responsible for initializing arrays of sprites and text objects using the previously defined `create_object` and `create_text` functions.
+In this step, we will create two functions: `game_sprites` and `game_text`  These functions will be responsible for initializing arrays of sprites and text objects using the previously defined `create_object` and `create_text` functions.

 #### Instructions